WGBH-MLA/AAPB2/app/views/override/about-the-american-archive.md

 Stations</footer>

-As a public broadcaster, WGBH brings extensive knowledge of the public media system and an understanding of the core issues facing both TV and radio stations to the table.
-WGBH has long been positioned as a leader in the areas of media management, preservation and copyright issues.
-WGBH has demonstrated its strengths in these areas with the Open Vault website and other websites maintained and developed by WGBH.
+As a public broadcaster, GBH brings extensive knowledge of the public media system and an understanding of the core issues facing both TV and radio stations to the table.
+GBH has long been positioned as a leader in the areas of media management, preservation and copyright issues.
+GBH has demonstrated its strengths in these areas with the Open Vault website and other websites maintained and developed by GBH.

 >
 The American Archive will ensure that the wealth of public broadcasting